Menu

 Cemeteries

 MOCA volunteers have gathered burial information, directions, and other data on over 7,100 cemeteries.
 While work continues on gathering transcriptions, additional burial locations are discovered.
-Access to this valued resource begins with the convenient Cemetery Lookups database.
+Access to this valued resource begins with the convenient Cemetery Records database.

 Do you know of a burial location that is not yet included in MOCA archives?
 Our Cemetery Records committee will research the MOCA archives to either add or update a cemetery profile accordingly.